OctaForge/libostd/README.md

 # octastd

-OctaSTD is a collection of C++ utilities to aid the upcoming OctaForge C++ API.
+OctaSTD is a new "standard library" for C++14.
 It provides containers (dynamic arrays etc) as well as other utilities.

 Documentation for OctaSTD can be found at https://wiki.octaforge.org/docs/octastd.